Registration Number : XDH 72

 On 20 December 2011 it was then taken to Swindon where Thamesdown Transport carried out a full external restoration job.

 872 returned to Sandtoft on 10 January 2013.
 It was the intention to re-commission 872 into service at Sandtoft over the 2013 August Bank Holiday but due to a problem with the hydraulic braking system, periods in service have been limited.
-The problem has been difficult to solve but progress is being made and 872 is scheduled to return to service in 2022.
+The problem has been difficult to solve but slow progress is being made. it is hoped to return 872 to service in the 2024 operating season.